We've got great ideas for simple outings, romantic dinners, flowers done properly and more.

 Splurge on fabulous ingredients and prepare them lovingly at home, serving them in a romantic setting.
 Here are ideas to get you cooking:

-- Cooking Light has recipes for Romantic Dinners for Two, including filet mignon with mushroom-wine sauce, pan-seared scallops on linguine, coconut and basil steamed mussels, roasted lobster tail and chicken Milanese with spring greens.
+- Cooking Light has recipes for some romantic dinners for two, including filet mignon with mushroom-wine sauce, pan-seared scallops on linguine, coconut and basil steamed mussels, roasted lobster tail. and chicken Milanese with spring greens.

-- Take the Epicurious quiz to determine the best menu for your Valentine, from breakfast in bed to a picnic in the park to a pull-out-all-the-stops roses-and-candlelight romantic dinner.
+- Take the Romantic Meal Planner quiz at Epicurious (you’ll need to upload the latest version of Adobe Flash) to determine the best menu to serve your Valentine, from breakfast in bed or a picnic in the park to a pull-out-all-the-stops roses-and-candlelight romantic dinner.